brightsign/extension-template/README.md

 Address and repair any build errors.
 Common problems include

-   a.
-Long paths
+   * Long paths

-   b.
-Missing system packages
+   * Missing system packages

-   c.
-Insufficient number of file handles - this can be increased with `ulimit -n 8192` or similar
+   * Insufficient number of file handles - this can be increased with `ulimit -n 8192` or similar

-   d.
-Insufficient disk space
+   * Insufficient disk space

-   e.
-Trying to write to unusual directories like `/srv`.
-It is usually easiest to create these if needed

 Once building cleanly, build the SDK by changing the target to `brightsign-sdk`